lsandini/cgmsim/README.md

 - the third line launches the calculations and uploads the new computed sgv values to NS, every 5 minutes.

 - 2 more lines are commented out, but allow to use the simulator as a CSII (insulin pump) simulator and link the simulator to openAPS, Loop, FreeAPS, AndroidAPS, etc...

+It may take a few minutes until you get a second reading, after which a new value is generated and uploaded every 5 minutes.

 Make sure to report any bugs, suggest improvements, and spread the project.
 There is a lot to be done and the code will look awful to most NodeJS programmers  :D